Richie (film): Plot

 The film opens on Boxing Day with Megha, a news reporter from Chennai who is writing a story about the mysterious death of a young man named Richard K. Sagayam alias Richie, who was shot dead during a Santa Claus parade in the port city of Thoothukudi.
 Megha actually knows Richie as he grew up at the reform school her parents used to work at.
 Megha goes to the port city to investigate the story for her article.

 By questioning many villagers, Megha learns that Richie was wrongly sent to the reform school for killing a classmate, even though his childhood best friend Raghu was the culprit.
 However, Raghu managed to run away from the city and escape the law.
-The local police then framed Richie for the murder in order to close the case.
-After witnessing his son beating up another boy at the school, Richie's father, the local priest Father A. K. Sagayam stopped visiting him.
-After leaving school, Richie returned to his hometown and became the henchman of Isaac Annachi, the don of the city who controlled the local fisherman community.
+The local police then framed Richie for the murder to close the case.
+After witnessing his son beating up another boy at the school, Richie's father, the local priest Father A. K. Sagayam, stopped visiting him.
+After leaving school, Richie returned to his hometown and became a henchman of Isaac Annachi, the don of the city who controlled the local fisherman community.
 Anything taken from the sea is split between the fishermen and Annachi.

 One evening, "Kaaka" Peter, a local fisherman, finds an ancient statue in the sea and tries to sell it by himself to a smuggler from Kolkata.
 However, Annachi finds out about this and has Richie abduct Peter to find out where the statue is.
 Peter's best friend, the motorboat mechanic Selvam alias Selvaa, who is in love with Peter's sister Philomena, tries to search for him.
 As it turns out, Raghu works for the smuggler.
 Wanting to make money for himself, Raghu steals the statue and returns to Thoothukudi for the first time in years.
 He secretly meets his widowed mother Radha and promises to take her with him to Dubai, where they can start a new life.